logself1988/learning-system-programming/docs/cpp/CP5/CP5-1-The-Basics.md

 #### 2.3.2 Pointers

+> A **pointer** is a compound type that "points to" another type.

+taking the address of an object: the address-of operator `&`

 ``` c++
 int ival = 42;
 int *p = &ival; // p holds the address of ival; p is a pointer to ival
 ```

+!!! info "type of the pointer and the object to which it points"
-> With two exceptions, which we cover in § 2.4.2 (p.
+    With two exceptions, which we cover in § 2.4.2 (p.
 62) and § 15.2.3 (p.
 601), the types of the pointer and the object to which it points must match.

 ``` c++
 double dval;